kops-dev/helm/README.md

 ###### `default_severity`
 - Default: **`critical`**

-  Default severity level that will alerts will be tagged to
+  Default severity level that alerts will be tagged to

 #### `Resource allocation`